Where have 140 million Dutch tulips gone? Crushed by the coronavirus

 But this year, because of the government's anti-coronavirus measures, the park has been shut down from its scheduled opening day, March 21, until its scheduled closing date, May 10.
 That will cost it an estimated US$25 million in revenues.

-"Nature doesn't listen to all the regulations," said Bart Siemerink, managing director of the Keukenhof.
-"We have a splendid spring in the Netherlands, and now the park is really looking beautiful.
-We're doing our best to bring that to people stuck at home."

-People can still view the untrammeled gardens online, via Keukenhof Virtually Open, until the flowers bloom again next year.
+People can still view the untrammelled gardens online, via Keukenhof Virtually Open, until the flowers bloom again next year.

-The 25 staff gardeners, meanwhile, continue to maintain the park.
-De Boer said he expected Dutch flowers to bounce back.